microsoft/pxt-arcade/docs/courses/csintro/sprites/coordinate-walker.md

 Challenge a peer to bring the sprite back into view after you move the sprite off screen.

-1. **Partner 1:** Move the walker sprite off past the area of the visible game screen (not too far)
+1. **Partner 1:** move the walker sprite off past the area of the visible game screen (not too far)
-2. **Partner 2**: Return the sprite to the screen using only two directions of the game controls
+2. **Partner 2**: return the sprite to the screen using only two directions of the game controls
     * use the game pad `A` button to get the *hidden* sprite coordinates
     * pick 1: `up` or `down` `Y` direction
     * pick 1: `left` or `right`  `X` direction